-Trial courts and appellate courts are very different in their focus and any litigation of a business nature requires both attention to the trial itself; which is the presentation of evidence and the making of motions and the preparation to argue to a jury, as well as attention to what’s going to be needed when a case goes up on appeal.
+Trial courts and appellate courts are very different in their focus, and any litigation of a business nature requires both attention to the trial itself, which is the presentation of evidence and the making of motions and the preparation to argue to a jury, as well as attention to what’s going to be needed when a case goes up on appeal.

-Often it’s confusing for people who are experiencing lawsuits for the very first time that the court of appeals has a very different focus.
+Often it’s confusing for people experiencing lawsuits for the first time that the court of appeals has a very different focus.
 The court of appeals doesn’t decide the case over again.
 What the court of appeals decides is whether or not the trial judge made any errors or whether or not the jury made any errors.

-It’s my job to help our clients when we win a case at trial we have properly protected it on appeal, or if the trial judge makes an error at trial, we have the proper opportunity to get redress in the court of appeals to get that reversed and have the case tried again.
+It’s my job to help our clients when we win a case at trial, we have properly protected it on appeal, or if the trial judge makes an error at trial, we have the proper opportunity to get redress in the court of appeals to get that reversed and have the case tried again.

 If you have questions about this video or the subject thereof, contact Richards Rodriguez & Skeith.